mmomtchev/Forez/README.md

 ### Version 1: Only Guy V went on the Barons Crusade with Guy IV dying shortly before its departure (aka de la Mure's version)

-In this case the Erakles comment can be attributed to a messenger being sent before the departure of the crusade and containing information which was correct at this moment - as Guy IV was supposed to join it.
+In this case the Eracles comment can be attributed to a messenger being sent before the departure of the crusade and containing information which was correct at this moment - as Guy IV was supposed to join it.

 In this case Guy IV's death occurred right before the departure - and it took a few years for Guy V to prepare himself.
 Or, on the other hand, Guy V left with the main army - in which case de la Mure is wrong about him joining the crusader at a later date.